plaantern/data-analysis/README.md

-# DS/ML/AI Portfolio
+# 🧠 DS/ML/AI Portfolio

-This repository contains a collection of machine learning projects covering various datasets and techniques.
-Below is a summary of each notebook:
+This repository contains a collection of machine learning and data analysis projects, ranging from classic supervised learning to deep learning and exploratory analysis.
+Each notebook is designed to showcase specific concepts, techniques, or domains.

 ---